dotnet/dotNext/docs/features/cluster/raft.md

 Raft
 ====
+Raft is a consensus algorithm suitable for building _master-replica_ clusters with the following features:
+* Linearizability of operations
+* Data consistency (weak or strong)
+* Election of the leader node responsible for processing _write_ operations
+* Replication
+* Cluster configuration management

 The core of Raft implementation is [RaftCluster&lt;TMember&gt;](xref:DotNext.Net.Cluster.Consensus.Raft.RaftCluster`1) class which contains transport-agnostic implementation of Raft algorithm.
 First-class support of Raft in ASP.NET Core as well as other features are based on this class.

 # Consensus
-Correctness of consensus algorithm is tighly coupled with Write-Ahead Log defined via `AuditTrail` property of [IPersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.IPersistentState) interface or via Dependency Injection.
+Correctness of consensus algorithm is tightly coupled with Write-Ahead Log defined via `AuditTrail` property of [IPersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.IPersistentState) interface or via Dependency Injection.
 If your application requires only consensus without replication of real data then [ConsensusOnlyState](xref:DotNext.Net.Cluster.Consensus.Raft.ConsensusOnlyState) implementation is used.
 Note that this implementation is used by default as well.
 It is lighweight and fast.
 However it doesn't store state on disk.
 Consider to use [persistent WAL](./wal.md) as fully-featured persistent log for Raft.

 # State Recovery
 The underlying state machine can be reconstruced at application startup using `InitializeAsync` method provided by implementation of [IPersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.IPersistentState) interface.
 Usually, this method is called by .NEXT infrastructure automatically.